 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the "historic dollar value."
-At June 30, 2022, funds with original gift values of \$6,988, fair values of \$6,694, and deficiencies of \$294 were reported in net assets with donor restrictions.
+At June 30, 2023 and 2022, funds with original gift values of \$5,744 and \$6,988, fair values of \$5,628 and \$6,694, and deficiencies of \$119 and \$102 were reported in net assets with donor restrictions.
 These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new restricted contributions and continued appropriation for certain purposes that was deemed prudent by the Board of Trustees.
-No such deficiencies existed at June 30, 2021.

 The College has a policy that permits spending from underwater endowment funds depending on the degree to which the fund is underwater, unless otherwise precluded by donor stipulations or laws and regulations.
-The Board of Trustees approved for expenditure \$102 from underwater endowment funds in fiscal 2022.
-The College presents the endowment returns net of investment office expenses.
+The Board of Trustees approved for expenditure \$229 and \$102 from underwater endowment funds in fiscal 2023 and 2022, respectively.